awsdocs/amazon-eks-user-guide/doc_source/network_reqs.md

 ```

 **Important**
-If you used an [Amazon EKS AWS CloudFormation template](create-public-private-vpc.md) to deploy your VPC prior to 03/26/2020, then you need to change the setting for your public subnets\.
+If you used an [Amazon EKS AWS CloudFormation template](create-public-private-vpc.md) to deploy your VPC before March 26, 2020, then you need to change the setting for your public subnets\.

 You can define both private \(RFC 1918\), and public \(non\-RFC 1918\) CIDR ranges within the VPC used for your Amazon EKS cluster\.
 For more information, see [Adding IPv4 CIDR blocks to a VPC](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html#vpc-resize) in the *Amazon VPC User Guide*\.
-When choosing the classless inter\-domain routing \(CIDR\) blocks for your VPC and subnets, make sure that the blocks contain enough IP addresses for all of the Amazon EC2 nodes and pods that you plan to deploy \(one IP address per pod\)\.
+When choosing the classless inter\-domain routing \(CIDR\) blocks for your VPC and subnets, make sure that the blocks contain enough IP addresses for all of the Amazon EC2 nodes and pods that you plan to deploy\.
+There should be at least one IP address for each of your pods\.
 You can conserve IP address use by implementing a transit gateway with a shared services VPC\.
 For more information, see [Isolated VPCs with shared services](https://docs.aws.amazon.com/vpc/latest/tgw/transit-gateway-isolated-shared.html) and [EKS VPC routable IP address conservation patterns in a hybrid network\.](http://aws.amazon.com/blogs/containers/eks-vpc-routable-ip-address-conservation/)

 The Amazon EKS control plane creates up to 4 [requester\-managed network interfaces](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/requester-managed-eni.html) in your VPC for each cluster\.
 Be sure that the subnets that you specify have enough available IP addresses for the requester\-managed network interfaces and your pods\.

 ## VPC tagging requirement<a name="vpc-tagging"></a>

-When you create an Amazon EKS cluster earlier than version 1\.15, Amazon EKS tags the VPC containing the subnets you specify in the following way so that Kubernetes can discover it:
+When you create an Amazon EKS cluster that is earlier than version 1\.15, Amazon EKS tags the VPC containing the subnets you specify in the following way so that Kubernetes can discover it:

 | Key | Value |